The 7 Most Alkaline Rich Foods: But What Does a “Serve” of Each ACTUALLY Look Like?

 4. Avocado – One Serve

-In my Alkaline Diet Recipe Book I have a great recipe as a snack which involves scooping out the flesh from half an avocado, mixing with chopped tomato and red onion, sprinkling in some sesame seeds, drizzing with olive or flax oil and eating from the avocado shell!
+In my Alkaline Diet Recipe System I have a great recipe as a snack which involves scooping out the flesh from half an avocado, mixing with chopped tomato and red onion, sprinkling in some sesame seeds, drizzling with olive or flax oil and eating from the avocado shell!
 Delicious and, again, your one serve of vegetables.

 Alkaline Avocado Power Shake